Nonvanishing of products in $v_2$-periodic families at the prime $3$: The height 2 connective image-of- J spectrum

 \end{mydef}

+Written in this way, $\j^2$ comes with a chosen $\E_\infty$-multiplication.
+As the forgetful functor $\CAlg \to \Sp$ from $\E_\infty$-rings to spectra preserves limits, we can compute the homotopy groups of $\j^2$ easily using a Mayer--Vietoris sequence containing the other spectra involved in (\ref{definitiofclassical}).\\

-The basic definition is $\tmf^\psi$---that is the object that implicitly appears in most of our calculations and deductions.
-The reason to add the $22$th truncation is because our analysis to come in \Cref{detectionsection} shows that $\tmf^\psi$ detects everything in $\Sph$ up until degree $23$---it does not detect $\al_1\be_1^2$.
-The truncation then removes some extra noise contained in $\tmf^\psi$ which does not lie in the Hurewicz image up to degree $22$.
+The more fundamental definition here is $\tmf^\psi$---that is the object that implicitly appears in most of our calculations and deductions.
+The reason to add the $21$st truncation is to force the unit $\Sph \to \j^2$ to be more highly connected, ie, to kill some noise in the low degree homotopy groups of $\tmf^\psi$ that cannot lie in its Hurewicz image.
 Similar manipulations occur with the height $1$ connective image-of-$J$ spectrum $\j^1$; see \cite[\textsection4]{syntheticj} for more discussion in this direction.\\

 In this section, we will discuss the homotopy groups of $\j^2$ and a construction of a synthetic spectrum $\j^2_\BP$ which implements a modified Adams--Novikov spectral sequence (ANSS) for $\j^2$.